The Visa Interview

-Only applicants with a scheduled appointment will be admitted into the Consulate.
-The exception being children under the age of 16 accompanied by a parent, translators and assistants for the disabled.
-If you require assistance, please give the name of the person who will accompany you to the operator when callling to schedule the appointment.
+Only applicants with a scheduled appointment will be admitted to the Consulate.
+We make an exception to this rule only for children under the age of 18 who may be accompanied by a parent, translators and assistants for the disabled.
 See Consulate Location and Security Information for details.

 On the day of your interview, a set of your fingerprints will be electronically scanned.
 If you have a cut or blister on any of your fingers or thumbs, your application will not be processed.
 You will be required to reschedule an appointment for a later date.

 Requirement to Leave Passport at Consulate for Visa Processing

 Those flying to Northern Ireland from any other part of the UK should be aware that they will be required to leave their passport at the consulate for visa processing.
 Please check with your airline to determine what alternate form of ID will be acceptable to check-in for your return flight.
 We have an arrangement with Easyjet, Flybe, Aer Lingus and Manx2 in Belfast whereby we can provide a letter for check-in for the return journey if no other form of acceptable ID is available.
 If you require such a letter for the return journey with one of these airlines, you should request it on the day of your visa interview.